jdsham/hf-ai-agents-course/docs/src/ARCHITECTURE.md

 - **Retry Logic:** Mechanism for re-attempting failed agent actions when critic rejects their work, up to a configured limit.
 - **Fail-Fast Termination:** System behavior that terminates immediately with clear failure reasons when critical errors occur.
 - **Graceful Critic Rejection Failure:** System behavior where orchestrator sets finalizer as next step and instructs finalizer to return specific final answer with failing agent attribution in reasoning trace when critic rejection retry limits are exceeded.
-- **Structlog:** Structured logging framework providing JSON-formatted logs with correlation ID support and context-aware logging capabilities.
+- **Python Standard Library Logging:** Simple logging framework providing basic text-based logs with component identification and error tracking.

 **References:**
 - **Source Code:** See project repository for implementation details.